 Why does it ask me to login to my bank?

 You connect your bank account in order to add funding to your Teampay cards.
 Also, if you’d like, Teampay can import and analyze the transactions from your bank accounts.
 This analysis includes categorizing your purchases, discovering recurring subscriptions, tracking variances, detecting new vendors and more!

 Why do I need to supply information about my company?

-In order to comply with the United States’ Patriot Act, we must "Know Your Business" (KYB) the organization signing up for Teampay.
+In order to comply with the United States’ Patriot Act, we must complete a "Know Your Business" (KYB) review for the organization signing up for Teampay.